ni/veristand-editor-plugin-examples/VeriStandCustomControls/ARCHITECTURE.md

 1. Place the plugin in a known directory.
 The *.csproj* file copies the built output to the plugin directory.
 If your file path is different, update the [project file](CustomControlsExamples.csproj).
 >     <PostBuildEvent>xcopy /y "$(TargetPath)" "C:\Users\Public\Documents\National Instruments\NI VeriStand 2020\Custom UI Manager Controls\"</PostBuildEvent>

-2. Create an assembly that identifies as providing plugin components by adding the following attribute to the *AssemblyInfo.cs* file.
-> [assembly: NationalInstruments.Composition.ParticipatesInComposition]

-3. Use attributes to identify individual plugin classes.
+2. Use attributes to identify individual plugin classes.
 > [Export(typeof(TYPENAME))] // Or this may be a derived attribute.

 ### WPF